lookMANimator/lookMANimator/README.md

 # Hi there, I'm Luqman Azman! 👋

-** 'Data Analytics Student | Turning Data into Insights' **
+**`Data Analytics Student | Turning Data into Insights`**

 I'm a passionate data analytics student who loves uncovering stories hidden in data.
-When I'm not crunching numbers, you'll find me exploring new datasets or figuring out how to make analytics more accessible and impactful.
+When I'm not crunching numbers, you'll find me exploring the game development side of the digital world and made a soul promise to create a indie game.

 > 🚀 *Currently seeking internship opportunities in Data Analytics*